Rights group hits Amazon, Foxconn over China labor conditions

 Dispatch workers earned 14.5 yuan ($2.26) per hour, the report said.
 Workers also put in more than 100 overtime hours per month during peak season, far more than the 36 hours allowed by law, and some worked for 14 consecutive days.

-Amazon said in a statement it audited the factory in March and found “two issues of concern.”
+Amazon said it audited the factory in March and found overtime and use of dispatch workers were “issues of concern.”

-“We immediately requested a corrective action plan from Foxconn,” Amazon said, adding it is monitoring Foxconn’s response and “compliance with our Supplier Code of Conduct.
+“We immediately requested a corrective action plan from Foxconn,” Amazon said in a statement.
+It said it is monitoring Foxconn’s response and “compliance with our Supplier Code of Conduct.
 We are committed to ensuring that these issues are resolved.”

-Amazon did not say what the issues were or whether they had been addressed.
+“If infractions are identified, we work to immediately rectify them,” it said.

-$1 = 6.4031 Chinese yuan renminbi Reporting by Alwyn Scott in New York and Reuters Beijing bureau Editing by Chris Reese
+Reporting by Alwyn Scott in New York and Reuters Beijing bureau; Editing by Chris Reese and Sandra Maler